elle-et-noire/search_arxiv/README.md

 ## How It Works

 1.  **PDF Parsing**: If a PDF path is given, it searches backwards from the last page to find the page containing the specified reference number (`[N]`).
 It then extracts the text from that page and the next to ensure the full reference is captured.
 2.  **Reference Matching**: It uses a set of regular expressions to parse the extracted text for authors and title.
-A specific pattern can be forced with the `--pattern` flag.
+If the reference block contains multiple citations separated by semicolons (`;`), `--inner-refnum` can be used to select a specific one.
+A specific parsing pattern can be forced with the `--pattern` flag.
 3.  **arXiv API Query**:
-    -   If an `arXiv:ID` is found in the reference, it queries the API directly with that ID.
+    -   If an `arXiv:ID` (including old formats like `hep-th/...`) is found in the reference, it queries the API directly with that ID.
     -   Otherwise, it constructs a search query using keywords from the parsed authors and title.
 4.  **Results**: Displays the search results and enters an interactive mode for browsing and downloading.